Sherpa-Cash/gitbook/tokenomics-1/tokenomics/airdrop.md

 We are airdropping 400,000 total SHERPA tokens to early users of Sherpa Cash and delegators to our validator node.

 **Social Media Airdrop \(200,000 SHERPA\) - Ended on 5/13/21**
-1000 users that filled out our social media airdrop form are randomly selected for 200 SHERPA.
+First 100 and randomly selected 900 users that filled out our social media airdrop form are selected for 200 SHERPA.
+(Total submissions: 7075)

+Submissions for the social media airdrop are now closed.
+Thank you everyone for participating.
+We’ll be reviewing the submissions and sending e-mails to selected participants over the next week.

 **Trusted Ceremony Participants \(100,000 SHERPA\)**
 To qualify, users will need to participate in our trusted ceremony process.
 Details to follow.